Loser02/YOUTUBE-DATA-TRANSFER/README.md

 ## Usage

 run the run_transfer.bat file by double clicking it. this will automatically install required modules.
 1st login:source account 2nd login:target account

+## notes
+if you make multple client service files rename them with  a number. eg 1 more api file should be named client_secrets_1.json